This

 During

-Reg’s ministry three young folk were assigned to our church from L.B.C. namely
+Reg’s ministry three young folk were assigned to our church from London Bible College, namely Steve (?),

-Steve (?), Arthur Magahy and Nicola Taylor.
-Arthur and Nicky were shortly to
+Arthur Magahy and Nicola Taylor.
+Arthur and Nicky were shortly to become

-become engaged.
-After about five years Reg Webster, owing to ill health,
+engaged.
+After about five years, Reg Webster, owing to ill health, resigned

-resigned from the role of pastor and moved to Dorset.
-Arthur Magahy was
+from the role of pastor and moved to Dorset.
+Arthur Magahy was appointed as

-appointed as student pastor.
-Arthur and Nicky were married at her hometown of
+student pastor.
+Arthur and Nicky were married at her hometown of Eastbourne,

-Eastbourne, and began married life in a small Council flat in Old Dean,
+and began married life in a small Council flat in Old Dean, Bovingdon.
+Arthur

-Bovingdon.
-Arthur was later ordained and became full time minister of Bovingdon
+was later ordained and became full time minister of Bovingdon Baptist Church.

-Baptist Church.
-Nicky, who was now a qualified teacher, began work at Bovingdon
+Nicky, who was now a qualified teacher, began work at Bovingdon School.

 During